Monthly Sector Spotlight: The Drinks Industry

 Welcome back to New Chapter Monthly Sector Spotlights!

 Each month we are talking to one Consultant from each industry we recruit for here at New Chapter.
-This month it’s time for our Drinks Consultant Emma to showcase the work she is doing for the Drinks industry, and to understand what the Drinks market is looking like at the moment.
+This month it’s time for our Drinks Consultant Emma to showcase her work in the Drinks industry.
+We can understand what the Drinks market is looking like at the moment.

 Emma is the Drinks Industry Divisional Manager here at new Chapter.
-She has been a vital component to the business for 10 years now and in that time she has made a big name for herself within the Drinks Industry.
+She has been a vital component to the business for 10 years now.
+In that time she has made a big name for herself within the Drinks Industry.

 So, without further ado, click on the green questions to find out what’s going on in the Drinks industry!